-The Old City of Jerusalem is one of the most intense places on Earth!
-At the heart of the Jewish, Islamic, and Christian religions, this one-kilometer, walled-in area in the center of Jerusalem is beyond words and cannot be missed.
+The Old City of Jerusalem is one of the most special places on Earth!
+At the heart of the Jewish, Islamic, and Christian religions, this one-kilometer area in the center of Jerusalem is beyond words and cannot be missed.
 The Old City is home to the Western Wall (aka Wailing Wall and in Hebrew Kotel).
-This is the last remaining wall of what was once the Jewish Temple and is today the holiest site in the world for Jews.
+This is the last remaining wall of what was once the Jewish Temple.
+It is today the holiest site in the world for Jews.

-The Old City of Jerusalem is divided into four quarters; The Jewish Quarter, The Armenian Quarter, The Christian Quarter, and The Muslim Quarter.
-The walled city is entered by one of seven entry gates, although the busiest for tourists is the Jaffa Gate next to which is the Tower of David Museum, providing the history of Jerusalem within the Old City Walls.
+The Old City of Jerusalem splits into four quarters; The Jewish Quarter, The Armenian Quarter, The Christian Quarter, and The Muslim Quarter.
+You can enter the walled city through one of seven entry gates, although the busiest for tourists is the Jaffa Gate next to which is the Tower of David Museum, providing the history of Jerusalem within the Old City Walls.
 Each quarter has its own unique atmosphere and observations, sites and smells, and experiences.

 In the Jewish Quarter, for instance, the narrow alleyways are lined by the homes of Ultra-Orthodox (Haredi) Jewish families and Yeshivas (schools for Torah study).
 Walking around, you can observe the residents of the Jewish quarter go about their daily lives.
 There are teenage students in the Yeshivas who are often here from around the world, children playing outside schools between lessons, men rushing around between places of worship – and of course, many people praying at the Western Wall.
 The houses of the Old City – and the Jewish quarter, in particular – are hotly contested real estate, and for good reason.
 They command spectacular prices on the rare occasion that they trade hands.

-The Dome of the Rock sits above the Western Wall Plaza, and while non-Muslims are not allowed to enter the building itself, tourists are able to tour the compound and nearby Al-Aqsa Mosque.
+The Dome of the Rock sits above the Western Wall Plaza.
+While non-Muslims are not allowed to enter the building itself, tourists can tour the compound and nearby Al-Aqsa Mosque.
 We highly recommened you visit the Dome of the Rock and the Temple Mount on a guided tour.
 Reserve your spot now!

 Moving into the Christian Quarter of the Old City of Jerusalem, there is yet another change.
 Home to about 40 holy sites to Christians, in the streets here you will see priests and pilgrims from around the world.
-This quarter was constructed around the Church of the Holy Sepulchre, where Jesus is said to have been crucified and buried.
-Even the Church can’t decide who controls this hot patch of real estate, even the Church is divided, with different parts controlled by different Christian sects, meaning that there are often disputes over maintenance and some parts are in poor condition.
+This quarter rose around the Church of the Holy Sepulchre.
+This is where Jesus is said to have been crucified and buried.
+Even the Church can’t decide who controls this hot patch of real estate.
+Different Christian sects oversee different parts of the structure, and there are often disputes over maintenance and some parts are in poor condition.

 The smallest quarter of the Old City is the Armenian Quarter.
 This area is home to some 2,500 Armenians, an ancient community who have resided here for over 2,000 years.